 This new study programme is thus designed primarily for graduates of Bachelor’s degree programmes in Biochemistry, Applied Biochemistry, Biophysics, Chemistry and Biology.
 However, it is also open to graduates of other Bachelor’s degree programmes who successfully pass the entrance examinations.
 The study requires a positive approach to experimental work, ability to use complex methodical tools and manage time consuming projects.
 It aims to allow the adoption of chemical, biological and also physical principles of the bioanalytical approaches and methods to produce experts who would be able to creatively apply their knowledge in bioanalytical praxis to solve problems never met before.

 After successfully completing his/her studies the graduate is able to:

-The study plans for degree and study programmes at the Faculty of Science, Masaryk University follow the Dean’s Measure No. 8/2012 „Teaching and Composition of Study Programmes”.
-Obligatory rules for study are listed in the Course Catalogue of a given matriculation year where are also listed recommended study plans.
-Students who would follow them are ensured to have correct consecution of subjects and fulfilment of the obligations necessary for the completion of the university studies within the standard period of study.
+Study programmes at the Faculty of Science, Masaryk University follow the Dean’s Measure No. 8/2012 „Teaching and Composition of Study Programmes”.
+Obligatory rules for the study are listed in the Course Catalogue for their year of matriculation including recommended study plans.
+If students enrol in and successfully complete all the required courses respecting their established continuity, they finish their studies within the standard period of study, which is four semesters.